sanketgautam/Apparate/README.md

 Options:
-  --repo TEXT    Name of GitHub repository to store submissions --user TEXT    Username of your HackerRank account --passwd TEXT  Login Password of you HackerRank account --token TEXT   GitHub Access Token with all repository privileges --help         Show this message and exit.
+  --repo TEXT    Name of GitHub repository to store submissions --user TEXT    Username of your HackerRank account --passwd TEXT  Login Password of your HackerRank account --token TEXT   GitHub Access Token with all repository privileges --help         Show this message and exit.